relvaner/actor4j-core/Readme.md

 ## What is an actor? ##

-There are three axioms for actors from Carl Hewitt [[22](#22)].
+There are three axioms for actors written by Carl Hewitt [[22](#22)].
 "When an Actor receives a message, it can concurrenlty:
  - send messages to addresses of Actors that it has
  - create new Actors
  - designate how to handle the next message it receives." [[23](#23)]